thelia-modules/ChoiceFilter/Readme.md

 # Choice Filter

-This module allows the management of filters in front
+This module allows the management of filters in front by template and category

 ## Installation